SparkMindsJSC/interview/README.md

 ## Your Mission

-Create a Java backend application and a React frontend application that satisfies all must-have requirements above, plus any nice-to-have requirements you wish to include.
+Create a NodeJS backend application and a React frontend application that satisfies all must-have requirements above, plus any nice-to-have requirements you wish to include.

 For that, you'll need to provide a REST-API, set up a database and generate a random refferal code, that unique for each user.